keegan-a/ChatGPT/README.md

     desktop_launcher.py
    ```
 4. The bundled app will appear in the `dist/` directory (for example `dist/desktop_launcher.exe`).
 Place it alongside the included assets or compress the folder to share.

+### Package for Android and iOS (optional)

+Because Budget Builder 95 is a Progressive Web App, you can generate mobile installers without rewriting any code:

+1. Deploy the `index.html`, `app.js`, `styles.css`, `manifest.json`, `sw.js`, and `icons/` folder to a static host (GitHub Pages, Netlify, Vercel, etc.) or expose `python -m http.server` through a tunnel such as [ngrok](https://ngrok.com/).
+2. Visit [PWABuilder](https://www.pwabuilder.com/), paste the hosted URL, and run the manifest/service worker audit (the included files already satisfy the requirements).
+3. Choose **Build My PWA** to download platform packages.
+PWABuilder produces an Android `.apk`/`.aab` plus an iOS Xcode project that uses the retro icon defined in `manifest.json`.
+4. Follow the generated README to sign and sideload the Android bundle or archive the iOS project for TestFlight/App Store distribution.
+For personal use you can sideload the unsigned Android build immediately.
+5. Optional: tools such as [Capacitor](https://capacitorjs.com/) or [Expo](https://expo.dev/) can wrap the same web assets if you prefer maintaining native projects by hand.

 ## 10. Stop the server and exit the environment
 - To stop the server, return to the terminal running `python -m http.server` and press `Ctrl + C`.